About the University

 Newest Additions

-The $28.9 million renovation and expansion for Engineering South will be complete in July 2023 and will be occupied for the 2023 fall semester.
+The $28.9 million renovation and expansion for Engineering South was completed in July 2023 in time for the 2023 fall semester.
 This historic structure has been the home for various departments within the College of Engineering, Architecture and Technology since 1939.
 All four floors of the interior will be gutted and redesigned to propel Engineering South into the 21st century.
 The Electrical and Computer Engineering (ECE) department will occupy the second floor and the Mechanical Aerospace Engineering (MAE) department will occupy the third floor.
 Upgrades to the public first floor will be department-focused spaces with a goal to create a strong ECE and MAE community, encourage and support our teaching and research missions, brand ECE and MAE as leaders in high-tech innovation, and attract the brightest students and faculty.
 The fourth floor provides an exciting opportunity for CEAT innovation and growth, including an open design studio for collaborative senior design, a design and innovation laboratory and seminar room for laboratory intensive courses, additional office space for teaching and research assistants, and gathering and study spaces for ECE and MAE students and student organizations.
 The Zink Center for Competitive Innovation and the new 207-seat Chickasaw STEM auditorium will provide CEAT with new programming and innovative spaces to elevate student learning and success.

 Construction for the $22 million Central Market Place started in April 2023 and is scheduled to open in fall 2024.
 This new 31,000-square-foot facility will have the capacity to house nearly 300 guests and will feature food concepts in Byte, Caribou Coffee, 405 Deli and 1890 Market all in a modern, open seating atmosphere that includes a covered patio area with views of campus activities.
 Byte will be a unique “ghost kitchen" concept that will serve a rotating menu of diverse offerings.
 This can be thought of as a virtual restaurant operating as a digital storefront.
 The guest places their order via an app or kiosk and the food is prepared in the back of the house and delivered through a locker-style system.
 Caribou Coffee will be just like its counterpart in the Student Union.
 405 Deli made its campus debut in the Kerr-Drummond dining complex during the fall 2022 semester and will transition over to Central Market Place.
 This self-branded sandwich concept offers a Stillwater-inspired menu consisting of gourmet sandwiches and salads.
 The 1890 Market is a rebranding of OSU’s largest on-campus convenience store currently operating in Kerr-Drummond — Twenty Something.
 As with all University Dining Services campus convenience stores, the 1890 Market will house a selection of groceries, grab-and-go items, snacks and necessities.
 This convenience store will have increased shopping space providing an expansive selection of products.